DallanQ/cartographers/Manual.md

 **Canal Lake**: Earn one reputation star for each water space adjacent to at least one farm space.
 Earn one reputation star for each farm space adjacent to at least one water space.

-> iamge of the "Golden Granary" card with ruins surrounded by water and farm spaces.
+> image of the "Golden Granary" card with ruins surrounded by water and farm spaces.

 **The Golden Granary**: Earn one reputation star for each water space adjacent to a ruins space.
 Earn three reputation stars for each farm space on a ruins space.